 The Jazz Department at Guildhall School is among the most renowned and established of its kind.
-Now in its fourth decade, the Department, led by Malcolm Edmonstone, comprises an inspirational team of professors, who are uniquely placed to oversee the development of creative jazz musicians.
-Our core focus is the teaching of musics around the jazz tradition, including Studio and World specialisms, and preparing improvising musicians for high profile careers in the music industry.
+Now in its fourth decade, the department is made up of an inspirational team of professors who are uniquely placed to oversee the development of creative jazz musicians.
+With origins and tradition making up the foundation of our teaching method, students are enabled on a journey into jazz as a diverse, ever-evolving and social art form.